 Higher Battery Life and Reduced Cooling Requirements :

 Devices with ARM processors have greater battery life and reduced cooling requirements because of the way ARM processors work.
-Which also means it doesn’t require the level of cooling an Intel or AMD processor would require.
-So for many devices with ARM processors, like smartphones and most of the popular tablet computers out there, such as the iPad and Android tablets, do not require cooling unlike an equivalent tablet with an Intel or AMD processor.
-In fact, the new Microsoft Surface tablet that also has a Pro model that comes with an Intel processor will have cooling and essentially air vents with it – but Microsoft has been able to do this in a way in which is unobtrusive to the end user.
+This also means it doesn’t require the level of cooling an Intel or AMD processor would require.
+So many devices with ARM processors, like smartphones and most of the popular tablet computers out there, such as the iPad and Android tablets, do not require cooling, unlike an equivalent tablet with an Intel or AMD processor.
+The new Microsoft Surface tablet also has a Pro model that comes with an Intel processor that will have cooling and essentially air vents with it, but Microsoft has been able to do this in a way that is unobtrusive to the end user.

-A system-on-a-chip refers to all the electronic components being in one chip – including for digital, audio, external I/O (USB, Ethernet, etc.), RAM and so forth.
+A system-on-a-chip refers to all the electronic components being on one chip, including digital, audio, external I/O (USB, Ethernet, etc.), RAM, and so forth.

 Well, as reported by TechWorld, a company called Calxeda that makes chips using the ARM processor design, believes that ARM processors will, in the future, coincide with Intel or AMD processors, to make a server that has a similar concept to hybrid graphics – where intensive processing will be executed and handled by the x86 processors, whereas tasks that can make use of more power-efficient processors and that doesn’t require a lot of processing power could be handled by the power-efficient ARM processors.